-- If you reasonably believe you’ve been bullied, you can apply to the Fair Work Commission for an order to stop the bullying.
+- If you’re still employed and reasonably believe you’ve been bullied, you can apply to the Fair Work Commission for an order to stop the bullying.

 - If you have been dismissed from your job or experienced other disadvantage due to your cancer diagnosis, you may be able to lodge an unfair dismissal or adverse action application with the Fair Work Commission.
-You must lodge claims within 21 days of being dismissed.
+You must lodge these types of claims within 21 days of being dismissed from your job.

 - If you have any questions, call Cancer Council 13 11 20.
 We can send you more information and may be able to connect you with our legal, financial and workplace referral services.

-- It is against the law for an employer to harass you, bully you, discriminate against you, deny you opportunities, harass you or dismiss you because you have cancer or are caring for someone with cancer.
+It is against the law for an employer to harass you, bully you, discriminate against you, deny you opportunities, pressure you to resign or dismiss you because you have cancer or are caring for someone with cancer.

-- Employers must take reasonable steps to accommodate the effects of an employee’s illness or caring responsibilities, as long as these do not cause them unjustifiable hardship.
+- Employers must make reasonable changes to accommodate the effects of an employee’s cancer or caring responsibilities, as long as these do not cause them unjustifiable hardship.

-- It is generally against the law to dismiss someone for taking leave for illness, even if some of that leave is unpaid.
+- It is generally against the law to dismiss someone for taking paid leave for illness.

 - If you feel you’ve been treated unfairly, talk to your manager or human resources department.
 Most complaints are resolved through mediation or conciliation.

-- If you feel you have been discriminated against because you have cancer or are caring for someone with cancer, you may make a complaint to the Australian Human Rights Commission, the Fair Work Ombudsman, or the discrimination agency in your state or territory.
+If you think you’ve been discriminated against because you have cancer or are caring for someone with cancer, you may make a complaint to the Australian Human Rights Commission, the Fair Work Ombudsman or your state or territory discrimination agency.